-The Risk Management & Compliance Committee. which maintains regular communications with Chief Risk Compliance Officers, identifies, analyzes and evaluates the risks of business activities, and sets out and reviews the responsive measures, upon confirming the detailed measures intended to deal with major risks by averting, minimizing, transferring or retaining them.
+The Risk Management & Compliance Committee, which maintains regular communications with Chief Risk Compliance Officers, identifies, analyzes and evaluates the risks of business activities in all Fujitsu business divisions and Group companies in Japan and overseas, and sets out and reviews the responsive measures, upon confirming the detailed measures intended to deal with major risks by averting, minimizing, transferring or retaining them.
 It also reports identified, analyzed, and evaluated important risks regularly to the Board of Directors.

-The Risk Management Committee also prepares responses against the materialized risks despite the implementation of various preventive measures.
+The Risk Management Committee also

+prepares responses against the materialized risks despite the implementation of various preventive measures.
 If a critical risk such as a natural disaster, product breakdown or defect, a problem with a system or service, a compliance violation, an information security breach, or an environmental problem materializes, the department or Group company reports immediately to the Risk Management & Compliance Committee.
-The Risk Management & Compliance Committee with the related divisions and workplaces for rapid resolution of the problem by appropriate measures such as establishing a task force.
+The Risk Management & Compliance Committee coordinates with the related divisions and workplaces for rapid resolution of the problem by appropriate measures such as establishing a task force.
 At the same time, the Risk Management Committee strives to identify the causes of the problem and propose and implement solutions.
 Additionally, for critical risks, the committee also reports as appropriate to the Board of Directors.